Elementary School (Grade 1 – 4)

 4 weekly lessons

-Starting in grade 1, students of the foreign-language group learn new vocabulary and everyday language through play.
+Starting in grade 1, students of the second-language group learn new vocabulary and everyday language through play.
 French grammar is introduced gradually and reading skills are reinforced step by step, allowing students to quickly apply their knowledge.

 Students in the mother-tongue group begin reading French from grade 1 using the phonics method.
 Beginning in grade 2, they discover short stories, adventure novels or non-fiction books by French and Quebecois authors.